 Though social signals don’t play a direct role in your ranking, making it easy for your audience to share your content with their own will help get more eyeballs on your content.
 The more people who see your content, the higher the chance someone will link to it.

 As the name suggests, this is the part of search engine optimization that takes place elsewhere online.
 The main focus is to build links to your website from other sources, so you become recognized as a valuable resource.
 We help address this in a number of ways, and craft a strategy that aligns with your brand.

 - Submitting guest posts to other websites and blogs.

 - Commenting on popular blogs in your niche.

 - Use Help a Reporter Out to volunteer as a source for things reporters are writing about.

-- Create a valuable resource other websites can link to to educate their audience.
+- Create a valuable resource other websites can link to in order to educate their audience.

 - Create YouTube videos.

 - Write a press release announcing your new website or any company news.